apalache-mc/apalache/docs/src/tutorials/temporal-properties.md

 Now, we are ready to specify properties we are interested in.
 For example, when green is requested, at some point afterwards the light should actually turn green.
-We wan write the property like this:
+We can write the property like this:

 ```
 {{#include TrafficLight.tla:prop}}